 A tooth infection or Abscess is the result of bacteria entering the pulp chamber of the tooth and causing inflammation of the pulp tissue leading to the formation of pus in the periapical area which is called an abscess.
+Antibiotics to get rid of tooth infection is preferred in many cases before starting the treatment to remove the source of the infection.
 A tooth which is infected should be treated endodontically (Root Canal) or extracted if it is at a stage where it cannot be saved with a Root canal.

 How much time does an Antibiotic take to decrease tooth abscess or infection?